DUPLE: An Intelligent Cross-Deployment Recognition Framework for Fiber-Optic Perimeter Security under Scarce Target Labels: Experiments and Analysis

+While overall accuracy provides a general measure of performance, it can obscure critical failures in specific classes, particularly under the imbalance induced by domain shifts.
+Therefore, we conduct a fine-grained analysis to determine whether models maintain reliable detection capabilities across all intrusion types or merely overfit to majority classes.

+Analysis of OSDG1.
+As detailed in \tabref{tab:merged_per_class_acc}, standard deep learning baselines on OSDG1 suffer from catastrophic mode collapse.
+Notably, the 1DCNN failed to identify a single sample from the Background or Climb classes, yielding 0.00\% accuracy in both cases, likely due to overfitting on the Smash class where it reached 76.87\%.
+Even robust Domain Generalization (DG) methods exhibited significant instability; while GroupDRO performed well on Rain and Smash, it struggled severely with the Background class, achieving an accuracy of only 18.60\%.
+This indicates that optimizing for worst-case groups does not fully resolve feature ambiguity in this domain.

+Meta-learning baselines also demonstrated severe class selectivity.
+ProtoNet performed adequately on Background samples but its detection rate for Smash events dropped to a negligible 4.62\%.
+These disjointed decision boundaries are visually corroborated by the confusion matrices in \figref{fig:cm_comparison}.
+Specifically, GroupDRO (\figref{fig:cm_comparison}e) shows substantial confusion between Background and Rain, while ProtoNet (\figref{fig:cm_comparison}f) fails to establish a clear diagonal for the Smash class.

+In contrast, the proposed DUPLE framework successfully mitigated these extreme disparities.
+DUPLE maintained balanced detection capabilities across all categories.
+Even on the most challenging Rain class, it retained a viable accuracy of 52.13\%, a marked improvement over the near-zero failures observed in baseline methods.
+As illustrated in \figref{fig:cm_comparison}(h), DUPLE recovers the diagonal structure of the confusion matrix, securing a consistent performance range of 52\% to 69\% across all four classes.
+This demonstrates that DUPLE prioritizes global reliability over peak performance on easier categories.

+Analysis of OSDG2.
+Although the domain gap narrows on OSDG2, baseline models continued to exhibit distinct failure modes.
+Coral achieved perfect detection on Impact samples but sacrificed performance on the Climb class, where accuracy fell to 34.68\%.
+Similarly, GroupDRO was heavily skewed, identifying 98.72\% of Background samples but correctly classifying only 58.96\% of Climb instances.

+Among meta-learners, DUPLE demonstrated superior decision refinement.
+Quantitatively, DUPLE outperformed both GroupDRO and ProtoNet on the difficult Climb class with a leading accuracy of 86.41\%, while maintaining strong performance on Background at 71.60\% and Impact at 74.35\%.
+The visual comparison between \figref{fig:cm_comparison}(i) and \figref{fig:cm_comparison}(l) further highlights this advantage: while GroupDRO misclassifies a significant portion of Impact samples as Background, DUPLE reduces this error and exhibits sharper diagonal dominance, indicating more precise decision boundaries.

-In summary, on both datasets, the primary failure mode of the baseline model was single-class collapse caused by domain shift; accuracy was very high for one or two classes, while accuracy for other classes dropped to near zero.
-DUPLE's dual-domain statistically guided prototyping reduces this disparity, improves accuracy for the worst-case class, and results in a more balanced and robust overall model performance, particularly for domain-shifted data.
-This is a valuable implementation for cross-deployment identification.
+In summary, the primary failure mode of baseline models across both datasets was single-class collapse caused by domain shift.
+DUPLE's dual-domain statistically guided prototyping strategy effectively reduces this class-wise disparity, ensuring that performance remains viable even for the worst-case categories.